alfonmedela/triplet-loss-pytorch/README.md

 <img src="https://user-images.githubusercontent.com/18154355/61485417-1cbb1f00-a96f-11e9-8d6a-94964ce8c4db.png" width="406" height="158" />

 ## Results on MNIST
 I tested the triplet loss on the MNIST dataset.
 We can't compare directly to TF addons as I didn't run the experiment but this could be interesting from the point of view of performance.
-Here are the training logs if you want to compare results:
+Here are the training logs if you want to compare results.
+Accuracy is not relevant and shouldn't be there as we are not training a classification model.

 ### Phase 1